Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/glass.rst

    Color of the surface, or physically speaking, the probability that light is transmitted for each wavelength.
 Roughness input
    Influences sharpness of the refraction; perfectly sharp at 0.0 and smoother with higher values.
-:term:`IOR` input
+IOR input
-   Index of refraction defining how much the ray changes direction.
+   Index of refraction (:term:`IOR`) defining how much the ray changes direction.
 At 1.
    0 rays pass straight through like transparent; higher values give more refraction.
 Normal input
    Normal used for shading; if nothing is connected the default shading normal is used.